diplodoc-platform/cli/DOCS.md

 # Meta information such as title, description, keywords, and so on (title tabs and different SEO tags)
 meta:
   title: "Billing in the cloud"
+  noIndex: true
 # Block with links
 links:
 - title: "Getting started"
   description: "How to create your first VM"
   href: "#"
+  when: version == 12
 - title: "Basic operations"
   description: "Step-by-step instructions for setup, connect, and update operations"
   href: "#"
+  links:
+  - title: "Some basic operation"
+    description: "Description about some basic operation"
+    href: "#"
 ```
+* `title`: Document name.
+The name is displayed in the document's table of contents above the list of all sections.
+* `description`: Document description.
+* `meta`: Meta information such as title, description, keywords, and etc.
+* `links`: Grouping element for individual sections.
+Grouped sections are displayed like links on page.
+  * `title`: Name of link.
+  * `description`: Page description.
+  * `href`: Relative path to the file with YFM content.
+  * `when`: [Conditional operator](#tocIncludes).
+Lets you include separate sections or blocks in the document, depending on the values of variables.

 ## Configuration file <a name="config"></a>